7 February 2023

 Several nutritional strategies have been proposed as a means to manage gut health.
 The effective application of feed additives to manage gut health is dependent upon some level of understanding of their mechanism of action.
 Growth promoting antibiotics work partly by decreasing the microbial load in the gut resulting in reduction in energy and nutrients required to maintain and nourish intestinal tissues.
 This means that more nutrients are partitioned towards growth and production.
 On the other hand, most natural feed additives do not reduce overall microbial loads.
 Instead, they alter the gut microflora profile by limiting the colonization of unfavourable bacteria and promote the activity and growth of more favourable species.
 There are several other mechanisms by which they exert their effects like altering gut pH, maintaining the protective mucous layer lining the gut epithelium, enhancing fermentation of fibre, enhancing nutrient uptake and improving immune response to pathogens.

 The feed ration of monogastric farm animals consists of up to 60% cereals that are rich in complex polysaccharides or non-starch polysaccharides (NSP) mainly heteroxylans and β-glucans.
 Pigs and poultry do produce enzymes needed to digest these molecules.
 Non-starch polysaccharides exert anti-nutritional effects in the gut by increasing digesta viscosity and depressing nutrient digestibility.
 The use of NSP-enzymes especially in diets containing barley, rye and wheat has shown to reduce viscosity and increase nutrient digestibility thereby improving performance.
 Secondly, NSP-enzymes make the starch and protein in the cereal grains available for digestion by host digestive enzymes by rupturing the cell wall that encapsulates them.
 NSP-enzymes break down large complex polysaccharides into smaller molecules that are used by the caecal microbiota to produce short chain fatty acids (SCFA).
 Short Chain Fatty Acids are absorbed by the epithelium and in turn have numerous beneficial effects for the host such as source of energy for intestinal epithelial cells, inhibition of pathogens, influencing regeneration of intestinal lining and development of the immune system.
 Because of this effect, they are able to modulate the caecal microbiota and stimulate the growth of fibre degrading bacteria which improves the nutritive value of feed.
-They have also been shown to significantly reduce the pathogenic bacteria and some unfavourable commensal bacteria and increase the counts of the beneficial lactic acid bacteria.
+They have also been shown to significantly reduce the pathogenic and some unfavourable commensal bacteria and increase the counts of the beneficial lactic acid bacteria.
 Some additional beneficial effects of NSPases reported in broilers are increased digestive hormone secretion and significantly improving the performance of birds challenged with coccidiosis infection.